EventStore/documentation/docs/cloud/integrations/slack.md

 When the issue is closed, the original message will be changed to reflect this, and the bar will be changed to green.

-In order to send messages to multiple channels, create more integrations in Event Store Cloud using the same credentials.
+In order to send messages to multiple channels, create more integrations in Kurrent Cloud using the same credentials.